 The economy has a major impact on spending by both consumers and businesses, which, in turn, affects the goals and strategies of organizations.
 Economic factors include variables such as inflation, unemployment, interest rates, and whether the economy is in a growth period or a recession.
 Inflation occurs when the cost of living continues to rise, eroding the purchasing power of money.
 When this happens, you and other consumers and businesses need more money to purchase goods and services.
 Interest rates often rise when inflation rises.

-Recessions can also occur when inflation rises because higher prices sometimes cause low or negative growth in the economy.
+cause low or negative growth in the economy.

-The U.S. Food and Drug Administration prohibits companies from using unacceptable levels of lead in toys and other household objects, such as utensils and furniture.
-Mattel voluntarily recalled Sarge cars made in mid-2000.
+The U.S. Food and Drug

+Administration prohibits

+companies from using

+unacceptable levels of lead in

+toys and other household objects,

+such as utensils and furniture.

+Mattel voluntarily recalled Sarge

+cars made in mid-2000.